RedPho/jokinojo/cpp_server/README.md

 # JoKinoJo

 ## Overview
 **JoKinoJo** is a media player that synchronises media playback with your friends.
+This is the server.

 ## Prerequisites